-12. Loan payable
+12.Loan payable

-During the first quarter period, pursuant to an unsecured promissory note, the Company received a loan in the amount of \$35,000.
+During the first quarter period ended May 31, 2016, pursuant to an unsecured promissory note, the Company received a loan in the amount of \$35,000.
 The loan was to be used by the Company for working capital purposes.
 The note was guaranteed by the Company's president.
 The total amount was repaid in the second quarter ended August 31, 2016.